Notes For Professionals vs Documentation

 dissapointment

-As I used to read documentations from Atmega8 or other microcontrollers documentation of CSS was something I though at least should have some syntax highlighting.
+As I used to read documentations from Atmega8 or other microcontrollers documentation of CSS was something I though at least should have some syntax highlighting

 Let’s first start with CSS book to give you understanding of why I think it’s much better for Junior/Mid devs.
-For this I prepared screenshots of Attribute Selectors chapter.
+For this I prepared screenshots of Attribute Selectors chapter

 As you can see Notes for Professionals book not only have basic syntax highlighting which makes reading code so much more pleasant but it also covers all possible cases of Attribute Selectors at once.
-Other than that it provide JSBin examples.
+Other than that it provide JSBin examples

 book